-Burnside’s a’Buzz about sustainability!
-This project, funded by City of Burnside Community Grants, seeks to promote the importance of bees and beneficial insects to the natural environment and build wider community awareness of biodiversity through a series of community events.
-These include:
+It was funded by City of Burnside Community Grants to highlight the importance of bees and beneficial insects to the natural environment and build wider community awareness of biodiversity through a series of community events.
+These included:

 - During Wild Pollinator Count (10-17 November 2019) around 30 people were bee-dazzled by the fascinating life of our native Australian bees.
 Remko Leijs from the SA Museum shared key traits of just a few of our different bee types.
 We were introduced to Carpenter Bees, Cuckoo Bees, Leaf Cutter Bees and more, each seeking pollen from specific native plants and with different styles of homes.
 We became aware of the importance of protecting habitat for native bees and keeping gardens, parks and national parks special spaces for native bees, leaving honey bees for commercial producers rather than backyards.